wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.2.3 - 2015/06/10 =
+* Fix - Check 'request_filesystem_credentials' function, if it does not exists then require the core php lib file from WP where it is defined

 = 1.2.2 - 2015/06/04 =
 * Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
 * Tweak - Security Hardening.
 Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API